Philio/puppet-module-openvpn_client/README.markdown

 # OpenVPN Client Puppet Module #

 This module works with [luxflux/openvpn](https://github.com/luxflux/puppet-openvpn) to automate VPN client deployment to servers managed by puppet.
-It achieves this by copying configs created by [luxflux/openvpn](https://github.com/luxflux/puppet-openvpn) to the puppet file server and which are then pulled to clients and installed.
+It achieves this by creating exported resources of the configs created by [luxflux/openvpn](https://github.com/luxflux/puppet-openvpn) and deploying them on the clients.

-Currently the VPN server must be on the same host as the puppet master.

 Sample Usage:

-* Copying configuration files to the file server on the puppet master node:
+* Exporting the configurations for a client defined by [luxflux/openvpn](https://github.com/luxflux/puppet-openvpn) in the VPN server manifest:

-        openvpn_client::files { 'my_client':
+        openvpn_client::export { 'my_client':
           server => 'openvpn',
         }

-* Installing and starting the OpenVPN client on a configured node:
+* Installation, configuration and starting the OpenVPN client in a configured node manifest:

-        openvpn_client::client { 'my_client:
+        openvpn_client::import { 'my_client:
           server => 'openvpn',
         }